NCAA Division III women's volleyball tournament

 The NCAA Division III women's volleyball tournament is the annual event that decides the championships in women's volleyball from teams in Division III contested by the NCAA each winter since 1981 except in 2020, when all D-III championship events were canceled due to COVID-19.

-Washington University in St. Louis is the most successful program, with ten national titles.
+Washington St. Louis is the most successful program, with ten national titles.

-Juniata is the most recent champions, defeating Trinity (TX) in the 2022 final.
+Juniata are the current champions, winning their fifth overall and third consecutive national title in 2024.

 History

 From 1970 through 1980, before the NCAA governed women's collegiate athletics, the Association for Intercollegiate Athletics for Women alone conducted the women's collegiate volleyball championships.

 Volleyball was one of twelve women's sports added to the NCAA championship program for the 1981-82 school year, as the NCAA engaged in battle with the AIAW for sole governance of women's collegiate sports.
 The AIAW continued to conduct its established championship program in the same twelve (and other) sports; however, after a year of dual women's championships, the NCAA conquered the AIAW and usurped its authority and membership.

 The NCAA added a Division III men's championship in 2012, which at the time was the newest NCAA-sponsored championship.
 That distinction has since passed to the NCAA Beach Volleyball Championship, an all-divisions women-only championship launched in 2016.